timschumi/gmod-discord/README.md

-# TTT Discord Bot
+# Garry's Mod Discord Bot

-This is a Discord bot for the TTT gamemode in Garry's Mod that directly interfaces with the Discord API.
+This is a Discord bot for Garry's Mod that directly interfaces with the Discord API.
 It automatically mutes players when they die in-game and unmutes them when revived.

 The plugin doesn't work fully standalone right now, since direct HTTP accesses to the Discord API from